Icy Road Safety.com - Prepare for Weather's Most Underrated Hazard

 sudo apt-get install cdo

-Using bash scripts: The easiest way to generate LCR and BFP data is to use the bash scripts, which automate the downloading of the model data, execute the LCR script and create the Day 1 and Day 2 data files.
-Follow these instruactions to run the bash scripts:
+Using bash scripts: The LCR v1.2 script is designed to run as part of a series of commands performed in sequence with the Linux shell (bash) scripts (download links above or use the wget command).
+These shell scripts automate the downloading of the model data, execute the LCR script and create the Day 1 and Day 2 data files.
+Follow these instructions to run the bash scripts:

-• Download each .sh file into Linux (links above).
-These need to be downloaded into the same Linux folder as the LCR nco script file.
+- Download each .sh file into Linux (links above or using the wget command).
+These need to be downloaded into the same Linux folder as the LCR and Kuchera nco script files.

 chmod 755 scriptname.sh